MulverineX/extension-typescript-template/README.md

 bun run build
 ```

-To test how your extension responds to Event Commands you can use [moodriver](https://github.com/Moosync/moodriver) to setup a test harness.
+To test how your extension responds to Event Commands you can use [moodriver](https://github.com/Moosync/moodriver/releases/latest) to setup a test harness.
-For now requires Rust/Cargo be available to build/install the CLI.

-A testing script and sample test is provided in this template.
+A testing script and some sample tests are provided in this template.
 Note: an extension output (log) is required for tests to pass

 ```bash
 bun run test